How to Deal with Cold Weather on the Homestead

 Equipment on the Winter Homestead

-Make sure that all essential equipment is in good running condition, fuel additives and stabilizers have been added, and snow removal equipment has had a tune up before you get into the deep winter conditions.
-Of course, it’s best if this has already been taken care of by the time the first snow flies and the temps drop.
-But do it now if you haven’t already!
-Have your snow blowers and plows ready ahead of time to prevent problems when winter weather hits hard.
+Make sure that all essential equipment is in good running condition, fuel additives and stabilizers have been added, and snow removal equipment has had a tune-up before you get into the deep of winter.
+Have your snow blower and plow ready ahead of time to prevent problems when winter weather hits hard.
 Put a newly sharpened chain on your chainsaw and keep your shovels in a cold place to prevent snow from building up on them in use.
-Keep some animal-safe deicing salt on hand for your drive and walk ways.
+Keep some animal-safe deicing salt on hand for your drive and walkways.
 Sand may also come in handy if you have it.

 Hopefully you won’t need to shovel excessive snow loads off your roof, or remove fallen trees from your driveway, but if you run into those issues, you want to be prepared with the proper equipment in good working order!